reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 ### Using `ThrowingSupplier` in `assertTimeoutPreemptively()`

-**The method `assertTimeoutPreemptively()` asserts that execution of the supplied supplier completes before the given timeout.** It returns the supplier's result if the assertion passes.
-If the timeout exceeds, it will abort the supplier preemptively.
+**The method `assertTimeoutPreemptively()` asserts that the execution of the supplied supplier completes before the given timeout.** It returns the supplier's result if the assertion passes.
+If it exceeds the timeout, it will abort the supplier preemptively.

 Let's see an example of `assertTimeoutPreemptively()` with supplier: